Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Recognize and celebrate the unique contributions of employees from all generations and backgrounds.
 For example:

-Host events or activities that highlight different cultures, traditions, and perspectives.
+Host events or activities that highlight different cultures, traditions, and perspectives, even if it’s just in small ways

 Feature employee stories in newsletters or on social media to showcase their achievements and experiences.